NuNetwork/documentation/_kb/nu-raspberry-minting.md

 An easy operating system installer which contains Raspbian following the [the official tutorial](https://www.raspberrypi.org/help/noobs-setup/);

 #### Update all existing software on the Pi
-`$ sudo apt-get update`
+ - `$ sudo apt-get update`

-`$ sudo apt-get upgrade`
+ - `$ sudo apt-get upgrade`

 #### Install dependencies required by Nu
-`$ sudo apt-get install checkinstall subversion git git-core build-essential`
+ - `$ sudo apt-get install checkinstall subversion git git-core build-essential`

-`$ sudo apt-get install libssl-dev libdb++-dev libminiupnpc-dev`
+ - `$ sudo apt-get install libssl-dev libdb++-dev libminiupnpc-dev`

-`$ sudo apt-get install libboost-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libcurl4-openssl-dev`
+ - `$ sudo apt-get install libboost-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libcurl4-openssl-dev`

 #### Link libminiupnpc

-`$ sudo ln -s /usr/lib/libminiupnpc.so.5 /usr/lib/libminiupnpc.so.10`
+ - `$ sudo ln -s /usr/lib/libminiupnpc.so.5 /usr/lib/libminiupnpc.so.10`

+###  Optional reccomendations
-Additionally we suggest to follow the optional steps below for additional security :
+We suggest to follow the optional steps below for additional security :

 ####  Setup static ip

 Following one of the many tutorials you can find online, for example [this](http://www.modmypi.com/blog/tutorial-how-to-give-your-raspberry-pi-a-static-ip-address);

 #### Enable SSH :
 Enter `$ sudo raspi-config` in the terminal, then navigate to ssh, hit Enter and select `Enable or disable ssh server`.